Soaps - British

 Eastenders - 1985

-Eastenders is BBC1's main soap, and was started by the BBC in 1985.
-It is based in the East End Of London, in a place called Albert Square, and of course comes complete with its own soappub - The Queen Vic.
-Until the arrival of Doctors, Eastenders was the only major soap on the BBC for several years, contrasting heavily with ITV.
-This has probably been due to fear, as a result of their infamous flop 'Eldorado', in 1992.
+Eastenders is BBC1's flagship primetime soap, and was started by the BBC in 1985.
+It is based in the East End Of London, in a place called Albert Square, and of course comes complete with its own soap pub - The Queen Vic.
+Until the arrival of Doctors, Eastenders was the only major soap to air on the BBC for several years, contrasting heavily with ITV.
+This may have been due to fear as a result of their infamous flop 'Eldorado' in 1992.
 The opening to Eastenders from 1985 feature here.
 The actual titles were black and white aerial shots of East London shot onto a piece of blue card with a camera above doing the actions.
-They remained in use, until 1990.
-Courtesy of James Hadfield.
+This set remained in use, until 1990.

 Eastenders Credits - 1986